msv-lab/HoarePrompt-data/codeforces2024/README.md

 2.	**Excessive access, network issues**: Reload the webpage manually if prompted.

-3.	**High frequency of submission access, “time rate limit”**: Wait 10 minutes, delete cookies, re-login, and change the IP.
+3.	**High frequency of submission access, “time rate limit”** or **"N/A" showed as the source code**: Wait 10 minutes, delete cookies, re-login, and change the IP.

 ## Issues